What Is Diplopia?

 - When did the double vision start?

-- Have you hit your head, fallen, or been unconscious?
+- Have you hit your head, fallen, or passed out?

 - Were you in a car accident?